-If the complete avoidance of the two PADs within the proposal area is not possible, further archaeological assessment should be undertaken in the form of excavations in order to establish the presence or absence sub surface deposits.
+If the complete avoidance of the two PADs within the proposal area is not possible, further archaeological assessment should be undertaken in the form of test excavations in order to establish the nature and significance of any sub surface deposits should be taken.
 Surface salvage and excavations would need to be conducted prior to any earthworks taking place.
 The excavations could form part of the salvage.
 A technical report should be produced describing the surface salvage and excavations methodology and results.